 The vast majority of evictions, about 90 percent, stem from nonpayment of rent.
 The remainder include such situations as a tenant who has a pet illegally, or who is a nuisance to neighbors, or who occupies an apartment that the owner wants to live in himself.

-It is a slow and complicated process, played out in housing court according to a process set down in Article 7 of New York State's Real Property Actions and Proceedings Law.
+housing court according to a process set down in Article 7 of New York State's

 Most eviction actions filed by owners do not result in forcible legal eviction because tenants decide to pay up or move out.
 "It's a way to up the ante to let the tenant know that they are serious," said Ricci.
 "In most of those cases, they work out some agreement to begin paying.
 They might go to court one or two or three times, but most of those do not end up in eviction."